 As much as I try to plan my meals and be prepared, sometimes life gets in the way.
-When that happens I have two choices, splurge on Postmates (rarely on something healthy) or throw something together with whatever I have in my pantry.
+When that happens I have two choices: splurge on delivery (rarely on something healthy), or throw something together with whatever I have in my pantry.
+It’s easy to choose the quick option for those nights when you can’t seem to get yourself into the kitchen to whip anything up.
+But using what’s in the pantry is something that I’ve been trying to do a lot more lately.
+So I asked Zach (or resident chef) to share his essentials for a well stocked pantry

 What to keep in the pantry: